-- 1. After accessing the CES Discovery Homepage. - 2.
-Select "ADMIN Home" at the top right of the page. - 3.
-Select "Courses" on the top red bar. - 4.
-This will take you to the "Course Approval Search," where you will enter the "course number" of the Approved Program. - 5.
-On the left side of the page, select "Session Basics" and follow the instructions sfor ubmitting a new course.
+- 1. After accessing the CES Discovery Homepage - 2.
+Select "ADMIN Home" at the top right of the page - 3.
+Select "Courses" along the top red bar. - 4.
+This will take you to the "Course Approval Search" here is where you will enter your "course number" of the Approved Program. - 5.
+Along the left side of the page, select "Session Basics" follow instructions for submitting a new course